jruiz2/ECS-101-Project-1/README.md

 # and a definition and have placed it
 # in its own pull request, so that we can edit it
 # and finalize it later in the main branch.
+# We will work on and finalize decode by this weekend.

 # Questions for Dean Smith:
 # Are 5-bit and 6-bit strings okay to use?
 Is it a